sierra182/42_mini_rt/README.md

 - **C** specifies a camera.
 - The first three numbers are the position (x,y,z).
 - The next three numbers are the orientation (normalized vector).
-- The last number is the field of view in degrees.
+- The last number is the field of view in degrees (0 - 180).

 **Light:**
 ```bash